 "I don't know?"

 "We need to get her to remember everything.
 From my memories the witch will do anything to kill me again.
-I need to talk to her, get her to stop.
-That and figure out how she broke the Sire bond with one of Klaus's hybrids."
+I need to talk to her and get her to stop.
+That and figure out how she broke the Sire bond with one of Klaus' hybrids."

 "What?
 Like Tyler is trying to do?"

 "Exactly."
 Caroline released Elena's hand and walked over to her closet, removing an olive green jacket from a hanger.
 "We can use that knowledge to help Tyler and most importantly, stop Klaus.
-If the Sire bond were easily broken, his hybrids easily brainwashed, why would he want to keep making them?
+If the Sire bond was easily broken, his hybrids compelled, why would he want to keep making them?
 They could turn on him at any second, becoming too much of a liability."

 "What are you doing?"

 Caroline shrugged the coat on.
 "I'm going to see Bonnie."